2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Tennessee

 The colleges and universities below are the most popular for film majors pursuing a bachelor's degree.

-Our analysis found Middle Tennessee State University to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in Tennessee.
-Located in the city of Murfreesboro, Middle Tennessee State University is a public college with a fairly large student population.
+Our 2023 rankings named Middle Tennessee State University the most popular school in Tennessee for film, video and photographic arts students working on their bachelor’s degree.
+Located in the midsize city of Murfreesboro, Middle Tennessee State University is a public college with a very large student population.

 About 41% of the students majoring in film at the school are women while 59% are male.